m-rtijn/PyMail/README.md

 # Known issues

 * When the subject is given from the command line it cannot have any spaces in it
+* config / loading credentials only works when the user is in ~/bin